lingtalfi/universe-naive-importer/README.md

-uni installall {repoId}?                # install all items at once, will import them if necessary, skip already existing item(s)/dependencies uni installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies uni uninstall {item}                    # call the uninstall method on the given item and dependencies
+uni installall {repoId}?                # install all items at once, will import them if necessary, skip already existing item(s)/dependencies uni installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies uni uninstall {item}                    # call the uninstall method on the given item and dependencies uni updateall {repoId}?                 # update all items (much faster than importall -f), but only available for github importer for now

 # list/search